macrocosme/macrocosme.github.io/_posts/2016-03-06-Comments-and-css.md

 For instance, while using Jekyll, all you need to do is to follow these [Disqus instructions](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions).
 It is a very basic recipe.
 In fact, using the [Jekyll now](https://github.com/barryclark/jekyll-now) template includes all of it already.
-The trick is...
+The problem was...

-As for this page I based it on a template from html5up, a lot is predefined.
+As I based the whole site on a template from html5up, a lot is predefined.
 For instance, The whole menu at the top is set up programmatically with a bit of javascript.
 I thought about a good design so that all would still feel smooth while incorporating the blog.
-I added the middle section for the blog with blurb about the post, which links to the whole post.
-It makes it a bit more RESTful (you can directly reach the blog post if you have the direct link.
+To do so, I added the middle section for the blog with blurb about the post, which then links to the whole post.
+It makes it a bit more RESTful (you can directly reach the blog post if you have the direct link).

 To add the comment section, I was not sure where to incorporate it.
-For instance, adding it directly to the white rectangle where this text is tended to cut the comments.
-CSS was not displaying the overflow.
-I twiddle for a while, and finally decided to simply display it after, on its own.
+For instance, adding it directly to the white rectangle (where this text is displayed) tended to cut the comments.
+CSS was not displaying the overflow, and I was loosing patience looking for which section of the page was troublesome.
+Finally, I decided to simply display it on its own.
 I then looked around in the css file to get the proper alignment and width.

  I ended up adding this css: